Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Numerical Results

 \subsection{Validation of Analysis}

-We validate the analysis in Section~\ref{sec:analysis} by simulations for a MIMO system with the one-bit ADCs ($B=1$).
+We validate the analysis in Section~\ref{sec:analysis} by simulations for a MIMO system with the one-bit ADCs.

-Fig.~\ref{fig:sim:Perr} compares analysis and simulation results for the SVEP of the proposed framework with MCD.
-In Fig.~\ref{fig:sim:Perr}, the upper bounds of the SVEP, derived in Section~\ref{sec:analysis:SVEP}, are compared with the SVEPs obtained by simulations.
-Fig.~\ref{fig:sim:Perr} shows that all simulated SVEPs are lower than the derived upper bounds, and the differences between them decrease as SNR increases.
-These results coincide with the analysis in Theorem~1.
-Two simulated SVEPs with and without a high-SNR assumption in \eqref{Eq_V-A_bary} only show a small difference.
-Therefore, although the upper bounds are derived with the high-SNR assumption, the derived results can also be used to characterize SVEP for all SNR values.
+Fig.~\ref{fig:sim:Perr} compares the upper bound of VER, derived in \eqref{Eq_Thm1}, with VER achieved by the proposed framework with MCD under the perfect learning assumption in \eqref{Eq_perf_train}.
+Fig.~\ref{fig:sim:Perr} shows that VER obtained by simulation is lower than the analyzed upper bound.
+Although the difference between the simulated VER and the analyzed upper bound is considerable due to the use of a loose upper bound in \eqref{Eq_V-A_Pei2}, the analyzed upper bound shows a similar VER slope to the simulation results for every SNR value; thereby, this result is still useful to characterize the VER achieved by the proposed framework.
+Another important observation is that both the simulated VER and the analyzed upper bound are lower for $D_{\rm min}=2$ than for $D_{\rm min}=1$.
+These results coincide with the analysis in Section~\ref{sec:analysis:VER}, which implies that the VER decreases as $D_{\rm min}$ increases.

 Fig.~\ref{Fig CCDF} compares analysis and simulation results for the CCDFs of $d_{\rm min}$.
 For $N_{\rm t}=2$, the analyzed and simulated CCDFs are almost the same regardless of $N_{\rm r}$.
 For $N_{\rm t}=4$, although the simulated CCDF is not exactly the same as the analyzed CCDF, the difference between two CCDFs is negligible.
-These results validate the analysis given in Corollary~1 and Theorem~2.
-One important observation from Fig.~\ref{Fig CCDF} is that the value of $d_{\rm min}$ is expected to increase as $N_{\rm r}$ increases; this result coincides with the intuition obtained from Corollary~2.
+These results validate the analysis given in Theorem~\ref{Thm2}.
+One important observation in Fig.~\ref{Fig CCDF} is that the value of $d_{\rm min}$ indeed increases as $N_{\rm r}$ increases; this result coincides with the intuition obtained from Corollary~2.